• Skip to primary navigation

 RECIPE NOTES

-Springform tin - we recommend using a greased and lined springform tin.
-This allows the dense cake to be easily removed after baking and doesn’t;t disturb the flaked almonds on top.
-If you don’t have a springform tin, you can use a well greased and lined cake tin (with the base and sides lined with baking paper) and very carefully remove the cake once it’s cooled.
+• Springform tin - I recommend using a greased and lined springform tin.
+This allows the dense cake to be easily removed after baking and doesn’t disturb the flaked almonds on top.
+However, if you don’t have a springform tin, you can use a well greased and lined cake tin (with the base and sides lined with baking paper) and very carefully remove the cake once it’s cooled.

-Storing and serving - this cake can be kept in an airtight container at room temperature for up to 4 days or frozen for up to 2 months.
-Serve at room temperature or warmed up slightly (it’s delicious with whipped cream on the side too!).
+• Storing and serving - this cake can be kept in an airtight container at room temperature for up to 4 days or frozen for up to 2 months.
+Dust with a little icing sugar and serve at room temperature or warmed up slightly.

 Nutrition